realA10001986/Time-Circuits-Display/README.md

 ### Rotary Encoder for Audio Volume

-The rotary encoder for volume replaces the volume knob on back of the TCD's keypad.
-The advantages of the rotary encoder are that it is more precise, especially at lower volume levels, and it can be relocated.
-To use the rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu or by entering keypad commands 3xx (xx being 00-20).
+A rotary encoder for volume replaces the volume knob on back of the TCD's keypad.
+The advantages of the rotary encoder are that it is more precise, especially at lower volume levels, and it can be physically relocated.
+To use a rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu or by entering keypad commands 3xx (xx being 00-20).

 ## Room Condition Mode, Temperature/humidity sensor

-The firmware supports connecting a temperature/humidity sensor for "room condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity (if applicable), respectively.
-To toggle between normal and room condition mode, enter 111 and press ENTER.
-If an SD card is present, room condition mode is persistent across reboots.
+The firmware supports various [temperature/humidity sensors](AddOns.md#temperaturehumidity-sensor) for "Room Condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity, respectively.
+To toggle between normal and Room Condition mode, enter 111 and press ENTER.
+If an SD card is present, Room Condition mode is persistent across reboots.

 ![rcmode](img/rcmode.jpg)

-Room condition mode can be used together with [World Clock mode](#world-clock-mode) as a hybrid; in that case only one alternative time and only temperature is shown.
-Keypad command 113 toggles RC/WC hybrid mode.
+"WC/RC hybrid mode", which is Room condition mode combined with [World Clock mode](#world-clock-mode), is described [here](#wcrc-hybrid-mode).

 Temperature on speedometer display: Unless you do time travelling on a regular basis, the [speedo](#speedometer) is idle most of the time in a typical home setup.
-To give it more of a purpose, the firmware can display ambient temperature on the speedo while idle.
+To give it more of a purpose, the firmware can display ambient [temperature on the speedo](#-display-temperature) while idle.

-In order to use a temperature/humidity sensor, no special configuration is required.
-If a sensor is detected by the firmware during boot, it will be used.

-For information on supported sensor models/types and configuration, see [here](AddOns.md#temperaturehumidity-sensor).
+A connected sensor is auto-detected, no configuration is required.
+For information on supported sensor models and wiring, see [here](AddOns.md#temperaturehumidity-sensor).

 ## Controlling other props